Skip to content

 Note

 If a DAT has any parent/clone information then Igir will use that and skip inference.
-If you want to ignore this information, you can provide the --dat-ignore-parent-clone option.
+If you want to ignore this information and use Igir's inference instead, you can provide the --dat-ignore-parent-clone option.

 Note